Fast Facts

 As one of the most popular dining locations at Disney World, Be Our Guest creates a memorable experience for the entire family with its French-inspired cuisine and elaborate theming.
 Guests are toadally immersed into a storybook world, as they dine like royalty at the Beast’s enchanted castle in Fantasyland.

-Currently, the restaurant is utilizing mobile check-in for Be Our Guest Restaurant to minimize contact with the hosts.
-Be sure to download the My Disney Experience app (or update to the latest version) to use this feature.
-There is also a QR code in front of the restaurant that you can scan to download My Disney Experience if you need to do so while you’re there.
-All you have to do is confirm your arrival time and party details!
+Currently, the restaurant is utilizing mobile check-in for Be Our Guest Restaurant but you can also check-in at the host's podium no earlier than 15 minutes before your reservation time.
+To take advantage of the mobile check-in, be sure to download the My Disney Experience app (or update to the latest version) to use this feature.
+All you have to do is confirm your arrival time and party details.
 When you check in, you can request a specific dining room (more info below!).
 There’s no guarantee, but cast members will do their best to try to accommodate you.

 Be Our Guest Restaurant’s Theming and Ambience

 The elegant Grand Ballroom is centrally located and the largest of the three dining rooms.
 It has a high, domed ceiling, chandeliers, columns and archways, and was designed to be a replica of the ballroom in the beloved animated film.
 We love sitting by the floor-to-ceiling windows where you can watch snow falling “outside” in the night sky.
 Be sure to look up at the ceiling as well.
 You’ll see a mural of cherubs, which are said to be the faces of Disney Imagineers’ babies.
 Because of its size, the room can be quite loud.
-However, the tables are spaced out for physical distancing, so the dining room does not fill up as much as before.
+However, the tables are spaced out so we didn't feel too cramped or stuffy.

 The Castle Gallery, also known as the Rose Gallery, features a nearly 7-foot-tall music box centerpiece with larger-than-life figures of Beauty and the Beast swirling atop.
 Throughout the room, framed portraits, paintings and tapestries of classic scenes from the movie (and new scenes too!) hang on the walls.
 The bright and cheery atmosphere of this smaller room strikes a nice balance of elegance and simplicity.